God Help Us

 God answers your prayers with love, giving you an increased revelation of truth, an enhanced appreciation of beauty, and an augmented concept of goodness.
 In this way, prayer leads you upward and onward to superhuman and progressive spiritual values.

-Prayer is a form of spiritual communion which leads to intelligent worship.
+The ideal prayer is a form of spiritual communion which leads to intelligent worship.
 144:2.2

 – The Urantia Book